 “For us there is one God, the Father, from whom are all things and for whom we exist, and one Lord, Jesus Christ, through whom are all things and through whom we exist” (1 Corinthians 8:6).
 “From God, through God, and in God are all things” (Romans 11:36).
 “God is above all and through all and in all” (Ephesians 4:6).
 “In God we live and move and have our being” (Acts 17:28).
 “In Jesus Christ all the fullness of God was pleased to dwell, and through him God was pleased to reconcile to himself all things, whether on earth or in heaven” (Colossians 1:19-20).

 This too is how I identify the God of Jesus Christ, and how I experience God.
-(As a “process theist,” however, I regard God as both all-inclusively newly influencing and all-inclusively newly influenced.)
+(As a “process theist,” however, I regard God as all-empowering, not as all-controlling, though still originating everything that happens all-inclusively—a nuance that St. Paul and his earlier followers seem not to have considered.)

 Indeed, in order to experience God, it’s important to think of God the way that St. Paul and his early followers did.